portlandcodeschool/primer/syllabus.md

 There are two primary assignements in the Primer Basic.
 These are project-based assignments and mirror projects you would find in a job.

+First, you'll create a basic web page with elements such as header, footer, div, paragraphs, and images.
+Check out the [project guide](http://portlandcodeschool.github.io/primer/assignments/creating-your-first-website/) for more details.

-First, you will update a website for a client with html and css.
+Second, you will update a website for a client with html and css.

-Second, you'll collaborate within a team to create a new website for a client.
+Next, you'll collaborate within a team to create a new website for a client.

 Assessment is a fancy education word that is often associated with grades.
 Since we don't give grades at Portland Code School, assessment means something else: